varun1199/RestaurantTips/VERCEL_DEPLOYMENT_GUIDE.md

    - Added `/api/hello` health check endpoint
    - All these endpoints should be operational

-   **Step 3: Database Configuration (NEXT)**
+   **Step 3: Database Configuration with Neon PostgreSQL (NEXT)**
+   - Create a Neon PostgreSQL database:
+     1. Sign up at [neon.tech](https://neon.tech) if you haven't already
+     2. Create a new project
+     3. Note your connection string which will look like:
+        `postgres://user:password@ep-xyz-123456.region.aws.neon.tech/neondb?sslmode=require`
+     4. Enable connection pooling for better performance
-   - Add the DATABASE_URL environment variable in Vercel:
+   - Add environment variables in Vercel:
      1. Go to your Vercel project dashboard
      2. Navigate to Settings > Environment Variables
-     3. Add `DATABASE_URL` with your PostgreSQL connection string
+     3. Add `DATABASE_URL` with your Neon connection string
-     4. Set `SESSION_SECRET` with a strong random string
+     4. Set `SESSION_SECRET` with a strong random string (use `openssl rand -base64 32`)
      5. Set `MAINTENANCE_MODE=false` to enable transitional features
    - Deploy after adding these environment variables
+   - Test database connection:
+     1. Visit `/api/neon-test` to verify Neon connection
+     2. Check `/api/db-config` for configuration details
-   - Test `/api/db-config` to verify your database is recognized
+     3. If successful, these endpoints will confirm your database is recognized

    **Step 4: Transitional API Mode**
    - The `/api/adapter.js` provides a bridge to the full application